atsheehan/curriculum/lessons/class-instance-methods/class-instance-methods.md

 To define a class method we prefix the name of the method with `self`.
 In this case we have `def self.parse` which defines the `parse` method on the Date object, enabling us to call `Date.parse` rather than having to call it on an instance of Date.
 Because a class method is not being called on an instance, it **does not** have access to instance data (i.e. you cannot reference instance variables within the class method).

-So we've seen how to define class methods, but when should they be used?
-There are two primary use cases where class methods come in handy:
+When should class methods be used?
+There are two primary use cases where they come in handy:

-**Alternate constructors**: In Ruby we can only have a single constructor for a class (i.e. only one implementation of `def initialize`) but in some cases we want to have multiple ways to construct an object.
+**Alternate constructors**: In Ruby we can only have a single constructor for a class (i.e. only one implementation of `def initialize`).
+In some cases it is useful to be able to construct an object multiple ways depending on different types of input.
 In the example above we needed two ways to construct a date: passing in distinct year, month, and day values or by passing in an ISO 8601 string.
 The `Date.parse` class method exists as an alternative to `Date.new` and allows us to provide other means for initializing an object (even though `Date.parse` utilizes `Date.new` internally).

 **Utility methods**: If a method does not depend on the existence of an instance of that class it may be more useful to include it as a class method.
 For example, we may have a `Recipe` class that defines a method to convert ounces to grams: